thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

     <img src="//unsplash.it/500" alt="A random image from Unsplash">

-**Screen reader:** "Graphic a random image from Unsplash."
+**Screen reader:** "A random image from Unsplash, graphic."

 <br>

     <img src="//unsplash.it/500" alt="">

-**Example Notes:** The screen reader did not announce the presence of the image when navigating the page with the `up arrow` and `down arrow` keys, or when the page first loaded and the screen reader announced the contents of the page.
+**Example Notes:** The screen reader did not announce the presence of the image.

 <br>

     <img src="//unsplash.it/500">

-**Screen reader (Chrome - on page load):** "Unlabeled graphic.
-To get missing image descriptions, open the context menu."
+**Screen reader (Chrome):** "To get missing image descriptions open the context menu, unlabeled graphic."

 <br>

     <img src="//unsplash.it/500" alt="" tabindex="0">

-**Screen reader (using the `tab` key to navigate the page):** "Blank."
+**Screen reader (using the `tab` key to navigate the page and give the image focus):** "Blank."

 <br>

     <img src="//unsplash.it/500" tabindex="0">

-**Screen reader (Firefox and Edge - using the `tab` key to navigate the page):** "600 graphic."
+**Screen reader (Firefox and Edge):** "500, graphic."

-**Screen reader (Chrome - using the `tab` key to navigate the page):** "600 Unlabelled graphic."
+**Screen reader (Chrome):** "500, unlabeled graphic."

 <br>

 **Notes:** When using images as decoration, the `alt` attribute should be used with an empty string rather than omitted.
-If simply omitted, some screen readers or browsers may announce the image in some way when it shouldn't/doesn't need to.
-Checkout the W3 [Decorative Images](https://www.w3.org/WAI/tutorials/images/decorative/) page for further information.
+If simply omitted, some screen readers or browsers may announce the image in some way when it shouldn't/doesn't need to (see [Decorative Images](https://www.w3.org/WAI/tutorials/images/decorative/) for more information).

 <hr>